RocketPy-Team/RocketPy/docs/user/airbrakes.rst

 The ``controller_function`` must take in the following arguments, in this
 order:

-- ``time``: The current time of the simulation, in seconds.
+1. ``time`` (float): The current simulation time in seconds.
-- ``sampling_rate``: The sampling rate of the controller function, in seconds.
+2. ``sampling_rate`` (float): The rate at which the controller function is called, measured in Hertz (Hz).
-- ``state``: The state of the simulation at the current time step.
+3. ``state`` (list): The state vector of the simulation.
 The state is a list containing the following values, in this order:

    - ``x``: The x position of the rocket, in meters.
    - ``y``: The y position of the rocket, in meters.
    - ``z``: The z position of the rocket, in meters.
    - ``v_x``: The x component of the velocity of the rocket, in meters per second.
    - ``v_y``: The y component of the velocity of the rocket, in meters per second.
    - ``v_z``: The z component of the velocity of the rocket, in meters per second.
    - ``e0``: The first component of the quaternion representing the rotation of the rocket.
    - ``e1``: The second component of the quaternion representing the rotation of the rocket.
    - ``e2``: The third component of the quaternion representing the rotation of the rocket.
    - ``e3``: The fourth component of the quaternion representing the rotation of the rocket.
    - ``w_x``: The x component of the angular velocity of the rocket, in radians per second.
    - ``w_y``: The y component of the angular velocity of the rocket, in radians per second.
    - ``w_z``: The z component of the angular velocity of the rocket, in radians per second.

+4. ``state_history`` (list): A record of the rocket's state at each step throughout the simulation.
+The state_history is organized as a list of lists, with each sublist containing a state vector.
+The last item in the list always corresponds to the previous state vector, providing a chronological sequence of the rocket's evolving states.
-- ``state_history``: A list containing the state of the simulation at every time step up to the current time step.
-The state of the simulation at the previous time step is the last element of the list.
+5. ``observed_variables`` (list): A list containing the variables that the controller function returns.
+The return of each controller function call is appended to the observed_variables list.
+The initial value in the first step of the simulation of this list is provided by the ``initial_observed_variables`` argument.
-- ``observed_variables``: A list containing the variables of interest returned by the controller function at every time step up to the current time step.
-  The variables of interest returned by the controller function at the previous time step is the last element of the list.
-- ``air_brakes``: The ``AirBrakes`` instance being controlled.
+6. ``air_brakes`` (AirBrakes): The ``AirBrakes`` instance being controlled.

 Our example ``controller_function`` will deploy the air brakes when the rocket reaches 1500 meters above the ground.
 The deployment level will be function of the